What is head and neck cancer?

 Head and neck cancer incidence

-Approximately 48,000 people are expected to be diagnosed with head and neck cancers in 2017.
 More than twice as many men than women have head and neck cancer.
 As a group, these malignancies (including cancers of the mouth) account for about 3 percent of all cancers in the United States, according to the National Cancer Institute.
-About 10,000 people are expected to die from head and neck cancer in 2017.
+About 10,000 people are expected to die from head and neck cancer in 2018.
 Fortunately, the number of people with head and neck cancer and mortality associated with this disease has been decreasing over the past 20 years.